Home » Amsterdam » Rijksmuseum tickets

 During the peak tourist months of May to September, Rijksmuseum gets crowded, and visitors wait in the ticket lines for even an hour.

-If you don’t like waiting in long lines, you must avoid rainy days for everybody lands up at this indoor attraction.
+You must skip rainy days to avoid waiting in long lines, for everybody lands up at this indoor attraction.

 However, if you book your tickets online, you can skip these long lines at the ticket counter in advance.